ZaubererHaft/core-dumper/readme.md

 ```

 If the symbols do no exist, add them in the linker file or read the addresses form the sections in the `elf` file using `eu-readelf`.

+## Adapt Crash dummy
+Currently, a dead end in `crash_dummy.cpp` from the header `crash.h` is implemented to make the code more lean.
+Provide an own implementation to remove the exception.